 • Less resistant to melting

-• Makes great gifts
+• Makes a great homemade holiday gift

 • Can scale the recipe up or down for large or small batches